 Installation of a Pentium II processor requires a CPU retention module, which is first secured onto the motherboard.
+For the S1894, a universal retention module is used.

 To attach the retention module, place the motherboard on a flat surface.
 Locate the key pin on one end of the Pentium II slot on the board.
 Then carefully line up the key notch on the retention module with the key pin on the Pentium II slot (the key pin on the Pentium II slot indicates the correct orientation of the CPU).